Fighting to be the Best of Ocean City: Restaurants Edition

 The best pizza is still up in the air

 …And we hope it’ll come down eventually, because we’re hungry.
 Out of every category on our Best Of poll, Best Pizza has the most votes by far.
-Everyone loves pizza, and most people have pretty strong opinions about where to get it from.
-Like last year, the winner is currently “other,” with Ponzetti’s, Piezano’s and Grotto’s the three most popular write-ins, in that order.
-After “other” comes Lombardi’s, and Mione’s and The Dough Roller aren’t too far behind.
+It always does, because everybody loves pizza, and most people have pretty strong opinions about where to get it from.
+Like last year and the year before that, the winner is currently “other.”
+We added Ponzetti’s, Piezano’s and Grotto’s to the multiple-choice selection this year because those were the most popular write-ins last year, but you all still aren’t satisfied with our selection!
+Anyway, after “other” comes Lombardi’s, followed by The Dough Roller and Grotto’s.
+Mione’s has fallen a few since last year.
+Come on Mione’s, step up your game!

 Dumser’s takes the (ice cream) cake

 If you staunchly disagree that Dumser’s has the best ice cream in Ocean City, you might want to vote now and tell your friends, too.
-They’re currently in the lead with four times the amount of votes as second-place Kohr Bros.
+They’re currently in the lead with a whopping 54%.
 But all hope is not lost.
-If you’re a fan of Kohr Bros, King Kone, Island Creamery in Berlin, Julia’s or anyone else, they still have several months to catch up.
+If you’re a fan of King Kone, Island Creamery in Berlin, Julia’s or anyone else, they still have several months to catch up.
+Kohr Bros, usually our second-place winner, has fallen behind from last year, though there’s still time for the Bros to pull ahead…

+2018’s winner?
+(And the year before that, and the year before that, and the year before that…) Dumser’s, of course.

-Kirby’s leads a close race for Best Wings
+Shotti’s Point leads a close race for Best Wings

-This might come as a shock, but the Original Greene Turtle is not coming in first place for wings.
-In fact, they’re fourth on the list right now, but it’s still pretty close.
-Kirby’s Pub is the current winner, followed by “other” (there’s a wide variety of write-ins here), with Hooter’s placing third.
+Shotti’s Point is a relatively new restaurant in town, and they’re already opening a second location on the Boardwalk this summer.
+That might explain their newfound popularity in the Best of Ocean City voting.
+We shacked up at Shotti’s Point last January and were mightily impressed with the wings selection, as well as the Rhino Chaser fries.
+But that’s not to influence how you vote for Best Wings; Kirby’s is coming in second, Hooter’s in third, and the Original Greene Turtle in fourth.

 The Crab Bag has the Best Crabs, for now

 When you’re in Ocean City, you’re probably going to want crabs.
 And not just any crabs–the best crabs.
-At this moment in time, the best crabs can be found at The Crab Bag, followed by Hooper’s Crab House and On the Bay Seafood.
-Crab Alley is the most popular write-in, followed by Blu Crabhouse.
+At this moment in time, the best crabs can be found at The Crab Bag, followed by Hooper’s Crab House and Crabs To Go in Ocean Pines.
+Crab Alley is the most popular write-in.